fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleDisplayTitle
 **Description:** &#x1F4A5; The BundleDisplayTitle element provides a human readable name of the bundle.
 It should contain a meaningful and recognisable title for the bundle.
 The content of the BundleDisplayTitle element will be used as the human readable identifier in interfaces.
-Data producers can provide BundleDisplayTitle values for multiple interface languages.
 This field will be used as the human readable identifier for the bundle in citation and interfaces.

 	Discovery:					searchable
 	Display:					page, list
 	User provided:				yes

 	ValueScheme:				string
-	Number of occurrences:  	1-unbounded
+	Number of occurrences:  	1-1
 	Multilingual:           	no
 	CCR prefLabel@en:       	resource title
 	CCR URI:                	http://hdl.handle.net/11459/CCR_C-2545_d873f2ab-2a2f-29d6-a9ab-260cde57f227